a3-audio/a3-system/README.md

 We organize our tasks in a github-project: https://github.com/orgs/ambisonics-audio-association/projects/1

-We talk via mattermost, write us to get on board: r.eismann@posteo.de
+We talk via mattermost, write us to get involved: r.eismann@posteo.de

 ## Code of conduct